pikasTech/pikadoc-en/docs/source/从 RT-Thread 软件包开始.md

 Refer to the **Support Serial Port Download Python** part of the document.

-### Using the PikaScript module and package manager
+### Using the PikaPython module and package manager

    Modify pikascript-latest/requestment.txt, then right-click the project, Sconscripts Update, you can install the module/modify the module version, and precompile.